ginakena/blog-API/README.md

 It allows users to create accounts and publish blog posts.
 Each post is tied to a single user, and users can have multiple posts.

-The project is deployed using Render (or any cloud service of your choice).
+The project is deployed using Render

 ---